wp-plugins/quick-bar/readme.txt

     ★ Css settings like color, z-index, border etc
     ★ Shortcode for displaying quick bar in specific pages

-This plugin allows you to create a quick popup bar with custom content in your site.
+This plugin allows you to create a quick popup bar (aka sidebar) with custom content in your site.
 You can place it like a floating sidebar on any side of the page using the available predefined positions.

-You can customize the quick bar display by configuring various settings such as display logic settings ( based on timeout after page load, based on number of pages browsed,  repeat interval) and style settings(z-index, color, border etc).
+You can customize the quick bar (sidebar) display by configuring various settings such as display logic settings ( based on timeout after page load, based on number of pages browsed,  repeat interval) and style settings(z-index, color, border etc).
 The plugin supports automatic and manual (shortcode) display.

-You can use the plugin to display any type of contents such as special promotions, subscription forms, social media icons, feedback forms and much more.
+You can use the quickbar (sidebar) to display any type of contents such as special promotions, subscription forms, social media icons, feedback forms and much more.

 = Want more features ? =